paulmillr/micro-eth-signer/README.md

 Minimal library for Ethereum transactions, addresses and smart contracts.

-- 🔓 Secure: 3 deps, audited [noble](https://paulmillr.com/noble/) cryptography
+- 🔓 Secure: 3 deps, audited [noble](https://paulmillr.com/noble/) cryptography, no network code
 - 🔻 Tree-shaking-friendly: use only what's necessary, other code won't be included
-- 🌍 No network code: simplified auditing and offline usage
 - 🔍 Reliable: 150MB of test vectors from EIPs, ethers and viem
-- ✍️ Transactions: Create, sign and decode complex txs using human-readable hints
+- ✍️ Create, sign and decode transactions using human-readable hints
+- 🌍 Fetch historical transactions and token balances from an archive node
 - 🆎 Call smart contracts: Chainlink and Uniswap APIs are included
 - 🦺 Typescript-friendly ABI, RLP and SSZ decoding
 - 🪶 1200 lines for core functionality